-Here at Aloft we sell a lot of knitwear! season after season its by far our best-selling product category, and we sell everything from Holebrook knitted windproofs that are worn as outerwear to fine, lightweight cashmere tops that feel baby soft against your skin.
+Here at Aloft we sell a lot of knitwear!
+Season after season its by far our best-selling product category.
+We stock everything from Holebrook knitted windproofs that are worn as outerwear to fine, lightweight cashmere from Jumper 1234 that feel baby soft against your skin.
+Knitwear is a focus for us when choosing pieces from the other unique brands we carry such as Yerse, Numph and Mat de Misaine.

 As we do sell a lot we often get asked how to look after it, so we thought it would be a good idea to give you our top tips on how to best take care of your knits.